-Fig. 1 - A simplistic version of the def-use static overlapping case of semantic interference path possible defines a value for the variable a and uses it in the next statement.
-As post-conditions on this code we expect a to carry the value I at the end of execution [9].
+Fig. 1 - A simplistic version of the def-use static overlapping case of semantic interference

+The simplest example of semantic interference is the def-use static overlapping (Fig.1).
+The left hand snippet shows a simple definition-use pair.
+The only execution path possible defines a value for the variable a and uses it in the next statement.
+As post-conditions on this code we expect b to carry the value 1 at the end of execution [9].
 In the modified example an additional line has been inserted.
 The effect of this interference is clear: the variable b assumes the value 2 at the end of the execution, negating the post conditions that the author of the original code had intended.
-In this example we show only two versions of the code and refer to the leftmost as the original code.
+In this example we show only two versions of the code referring to the leftmost as the original code and to the rightmost as the modified version.